maldoinc/wireup/docs/pages/integrations/django/index.md

 class DRFClassBasedView(APIView):
     @inject
     def get(self, request: Request, s3_manager: Injected[S3Manager]) -> Response:
         # Use the injected S3Manager instance
         return Response(...)

 class DRFViewSet(ViewSet):
     @inject
     def list(self, request: Request, greeter: Injected[GreeterService]) -> Response:
         # Use the injected S3Manager instance
         return Response(...)
 ```

-If your project share core and non core-django views it's strongly recommended to use `@inject` across all your views for consistency.
+If your project shares core and non core-django views it's strongly recommended to use `@inject` across all your views for consistency.

+!!! warning "Don't mix injection approaches in Django class-based views"
+    When using `@inject` on methods, do not also use `Injected[]` annotations in `__init__`.
+    Pick one approach: either use `@inject` on methods, or rely on auto-injection for `__init__` parameters.

 ### Accessing the container